Create a single directory

 curl

-Transfer data from or to a server using various protocols.
+Transfer data from or to a server using supported protocols (HTTP, HTTPS, FTP, etc.).
+Great for APIs.

 man

-man 5 crontab # show section 5 (file formats) for crontab
+# Show section 5 (config files) for crontab

 history